grnet/synnefo/docs/install-guide-debian.rst

 If you just want to install the Object Storage Service (Pithos), follow the guide and just stop after the "Testing of Pithos" section.

+Note: if you plan to use Cyclades and you are installing the OS from scratch, it's a good idea either to leave an empty partition of at least 20GB, or to install on LVM with volume group named "ganeti" leaving at least 20GB unallocated.

 Installation of Synnefo / Introduction
 ======================================